NWNHT/LegoWorldMap/README.md

 ImageParser: Parse any image to sample in a grid for translation to lego

+LegoWorldMapDisplay: This can be used just to display the maps that are already created in the CompletedMaps directory

 Completed map dataframes are stored in the CompletedMaps directory